AmanSah17/AIS-trajectory_forecasting/README.md

 ## 📄 License

-This project is available under the **MIT License**.
+This project is available under the **License**.
 See individual module licenses for details.

 ---